 - (7) Carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and hydrofluorocarbons (HFCs) are included in greenhouse gas (GHG) calculations.
 Perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3) are not applicable. - (8) The GHG emission, energy, water and waste intensity figures in this table are calculated per unit construction floor area. - (9) Location-based method is a method to quantify scope 2 GHG emissions based on average energy generation emission factors for defined geographic locations, including local, subnational, or national boundaries. - (10) Market-based method is a method to quantify the scope 2 GHG emissions of a reporter based on GHG emissions emitted by the generators from which the reporter contractually purchases electricity bundled with contractual instruments, or contractual instruments on their own. - (11) This only covers vehicles and vessels that are entirely owned and operated by the Group, excluding any vehicles and vessels operated by our service providers. - (12) Between 2021 and 2022, Scope 3 Category 4 emissions were included in Category 1a - purchased goods and services (product).
-We reported the emissions separately from Category 1a in 2023. - (13) Reported Scope 3 Category 15 investments emissions include operation of investments (including equity and debt investment and project finance) by both Hang Lung Properties and Hang Lung Group in the reporting year. - (14) The conversion factors from volumetric units of petrol, diesel and natural gas consumption to energy units are referenced from Technical Note: Conversion of fuel data to MWh published by CDP in 2020. - (15) Total electricity consumed is adjusted for 2021 to include the renewable electricity self-generated and consumed on site. - (16) This only covers total municipal potable water. - (17) This includes grey water, condensation water, fire service water, cooling tower bleed off water, etc. - (18) We started to collect data of our municipal waste sent to incineration in 2022, following the urban domestic waste classification and treatment facilities plan jointly issued by the National Development and Reform Commission and the Ministry of Housing and UrbanRural Development of PRC in 2021. - (19) We started to collect the amount of medical waste in 2023.
+We reported the emissions separately from Category 1a in 2023. - (13) Between 2021 and 2022, the Scope 3 Category 15 investments emissions include operation of investments (including equity and debt investment and project finance) by both Hang Lung Properties and Hang Lung Group in the reporting year.
+In 2023, we improved the accounting method and reported emissions only include investment emissions from Hang Lung Properties in the reporting year. - (14) The conversion factors from volumetric units of petrol, diesel and natural gas consumption to energy units are referenced from Technical Note: Conversion of fuel data to MWh published by CDP in 2020. - (15) Total electricity consumed is adjusted for 2021 to include the renewable electricity self-generated and consumed on site. - (16) This only covers total municipal potable water. - (17) This includes grey water, condensation water, fire service water, cooling tower bleed off water, etc. - (18) We started to collect data of our municipal waste sent to incineration in 2022, following the urban domestic waste classification and treatment facilities plan jointly issued by the National Development and Reform Commission and the Ministry of Housing and UrbanRural Development of PRC in 2021. - (19) We started to collect the amount of medical waste in 2023.